Sales recruiters: How to hire top-producing sales people

-Most of us are familiar with the Pareto Principle.
-More commonly known as the 80/20 rule, its basic premise is that 80% of any output will be generated by only 20% of the total input utilized.
+The Pareto Principle, commonly known as the 80/20 rule, says that 80 percent of any output will be generated by only 20 percent of the total input utilized.

-If you have ever hired and managed sales people, you also know that the Pareto Principle holds true in sales recruitment.
-Twenty percent of the sales people really do produce eighty percent of the business.
-They also, by producing excellent results, get the lion’s share of the promotions, job perks, clients, work satisfaction, and, of course, the income.
+If you’ve ever hired and managed sales people, you know that the principle holds true in sales recruitment.
+Some 20 percent of the sales people produce 80 percent of the business.
+They also get the lion’s share of the promotions, job perks, clients, work satisfaction, and of course, the income.

-The Harvard Business School recently conducted an in-depth study in this area, and they found that top sellers possessed the following character traits:
+The Harvard Business School conducted an in-depth study in this area, and found that the top sellers possessed the following character traits:

 - Above-average ambition and desire to succeed